High court expands eligibility for Clean Air Act exemption

-WASHINGTON – The U.S. Supreme Court on Friday said an expanded number of small refineries can seek an exemption from certain renewable fuel requirements.
+WASHINGTON (AP) — The Supreme Court on Friday said an expanded number of small refineries can seek an exemption from certain renewable fuel requirements.

-The high court ruled 6-3 that a small refinery that had previously received a hardship exemption from complying with Clean Air Act requirements may obtain an “extension” of that exemption.
-That's even if the refinery let a previous exemption lapse.
+The high court ruled 6-3 that a small refinery that had previously received a hardship exemption from complying with Clean Air Act requirements may obtain an "extension" of that exemption.
+That's even if the refinery let a previous exemption granted by the Environmental Protection Agency lapse.

+"It is entirely natural—and consistent with ordinary usage—to seek an 'extension' of time even after some lapse.
+Think of the forgetful student who asks for an 'extension' for a term paper after the deadline has passed, the tenant who does the same after overstaying his lease, or parties who negotiate an 'extension' of a contract after its expiration," Justice Neil Gorsuch wrote for the majority.
+He was joined by most of the court's conservatives and liberal Justice Stephen Breyer.

+The court's other two liberals, justices Sonia Sotomayor and Elena Kagan, joined a dissent written by the court's newest justice, conservative justice Amy Coney Barrett.
+It is the first time the court has divided along gender lines since Barrett became a justice.

 The case involved amendments to the Clean Air Act made in 2005 and 2007 that require transportation fuel sold in the United States to contain specified amounts of certain renewable fuels.
 Small refineries were exempt from that requirement until 2011.

-The law also allowed the Environmental Protection Agency to extend the exemption for individual small refineries if complying would subject them to “disproportionate economic hardship.”
+The law also allowed the EPA to extend the exemption for individual small refineries if complying would subject them to "disproportionate economic hardship."

 Another section of the law says that a small refinery can ask the EPA for an extension of the exemption "at any time."